 Reliable Way to Copy USB Drive to Another USB Drive

-It contains not only handy backup & restore feature, but also a Disk Clone feature which can copy from USB to USB quickly and retain the original format, partition table, etc. You can hit the button below to download AOMEI Backupper and follow the guide to have a try:
+It contains not only handy backup & restore feature, but also a Disk Clone feature which can copy from USB to USB quickly and retain the original format, partition table, etc. Hit the button below to download AOMEI Backupper and follow the guide to have a try:

 From above, you may know how the method works.
 AOMEI Backupper is easy-to-use with its lucid user-interface and the perfect support for Windows 11, 10, 8/8.1, 7, XP and Vista.
 Besides, it offers many useful features to solve problems for users, such as, sector-by-sector clone, edit partition, SSD Alignment.

 Here I will use Windows 10 computer as an example to show you the operation with screenshots.To create a Windows 10 or Windows 11 recovery tool in USB, you need a USB drive that is at least 16 gigabytes.